shammellee/awesome-django/README.md

 ## Email

-*Packages that help manage email sending.*
+*Packages that help manage email sending*

 * [django-db-mailer](https://github.com/LPgenerator/django-db-mailer/) - Django module to easily send email/sms/push/tts using django templates stored on database and managed through the Django Admin.
 * [django-celery-email](https://github.com/pmclanahan/django-celery-email/) - A Django email backend that uses a celery task for sending the email.